Terrastories/terrastories/documentation/DEVELOPMENT.md

 More specific instructions on working with Explore Terrastories can be found [in the repo](https://github.com/terrastories/explore-terrastories), but it is important to know that Explore Terrastories works by accessing an API orchestrated by the controllers in `/controllers/api/` and with responses provided through JBuilder.

 Access to the API is controlled through CORS via an env var `CORS_ORIGINS` that should specify the address of your Explore Terrastories server in the `.env` file.
+Reasonable defaults are provided.

 ## Backup and restore the Terrastories database

 Terrastories stores Places, Speakers, and Stories in a database (Postgres DB). it is possible to back these data up and restore them by running lines of code in a bash terminal.